emotional trauma

 Jennifer McCarron LMFT is a Nationally Certified Therapist by the EMDRIA, specializing in EMDR treatment for emotional trauma and PTSD.

-For a consultation, call her at
+For a consultation, call at aer

 "You gave us counseling without making either one of us feel that you were taking sides.